 Ingredient Notes

-Let's break down the ingredients you need to make this recipe perfectly.
+Let's break down the ingredients you need to make juicy, bone-in smothered chicken thighs perfectly.
 The gravy is the star, and the flavor and texture are a must.

-The holy trinity: Onion, bell pepper, and celery is the heart of Southern and Cajun cooking.
-It adds depth and creates a flavorful base for the gravy.
-Make sure to dice the vegetables the same size, so they cook evenly into the sauce.
+- The holy trinity: Onion, bell pepper, and celery, adds depth and creates a flavorful base for the gravy.
+Make sure to dice the vegetables the same size, so they cook evenly in the sauce.

-Cajun seasoning: Brings the perfect balance of spice to this dish.
-Feel free to adjust the amount based on your heat preference, or use a homemade blend for a personal touch.
+- Cajun seasoning: Brings the perfect balance of spice to this dish.
+Use a homemade blend for a personal touch.

-Gravy: To achieve a smooth gravy, whisking is essential.
-As you gradually add the broth to the flour mixture, a whisk will help prevent clumps from forming.
-Take your time and let the flour cook slowly with the vegetables.
+- Gravy: Take your time and let the flour cook slowly with the vegetables.
 This step is key to removing any raw flour taste and developing a flavorful gravy.

 See recipe card for quantities.